spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

   The [Perform Site Install](/clusters/edge/site-deployment/site-installation) guide describes the site installation process in detail.
 The site installation step is optional.
 You can refer to the [Multiple User Data Use Case](/clusters/edge/edgeforge-workflow/prepare-user-data#multipleuserdatausecase) guide to learn about the use cases for the site installation step.

-In both steps mentioned above, the user data from the USB flash drive is copied to the **/run/stylus/userdata** file or the **/oem/userdata** file on the edge hosts.
-Suppose you plan to use sensitive information in your user data.
-In that case, you may not want the Edge Installer to copy and store the sensitive information on the edge hosts.
+In both steps mentioned above,  the Edge Installer copies the user data from the USB flash drive to the **/run/stylus/userdata** file or the **/oem/userdata** file on the edge hosts.
+Suppose you want to keep some user data stages off the edge hosts.
 In such scenarios, we recommend applying the user data during the site installation step and using the specific naming convention for your user data stages, as described in the [Sensitive Information During the Site Installation](#sensitiveinformationduringthesiteinstallation) section below.
 <br />

 ## Sensitive Information in the Installer Handoff